MITLibraries/serendipity_days/README.md

 ## Notes

 The projects really shouldn’t be worked on in advance or that defeats the purpose of the day a bit, so honor system is in play.
-However, if you are proposing a project that will need data or server resources work that out in advance.
+However, if your idea will need data or server resources, feel free to work that out in advance.
 It’s appropriate to confirm you have access to an API and know how to access it, etc. Heroku and MIT OpenID Pilot are appropriate for this type of experimentation even if they may not be approved for a finalized version of the service.

 ## Background